BISCUE Books

 - What happened?

-- We entered the lost decade (Traditional Learning Organization deteriorates)
+- The lost decade (Traditional Learning Organization deteriorates)

 - (1) Transition of Learning Organization